nalnajjar/Chicago-Crime-Analysis/README.md

 ﻿# Chicago Crime and Community Education

-Team Members: Nathaniel Al-Najjar, Cindy gner, Stephanie Hidalgo
+Team Members: Nathaniel Al-Najjar, Cindy Wagner, Stephanie Hidalgo

 Urban crime has been at the forefront of the national conversation in recent years.
 We are interested in looking at some specific questions underneath this broad topic in Chicago over the last 10 years.
 We expect to find a correlation between Chicago crime and the level of education  in a given area.
 Fortunately, all of this data is publicly available on the City of Chicago's data website.